 Yes.
 You can use any channel that you use today to reach your customers, but you must follow our guidelines in order to get them to opt in.
 This means that there has to be a flow for a user to indicate the number and types of messages they want to receive on WhatsApp.
 An example would be sending an SMS that links to a form they can fill out to indicate that they want to receive messages on WhatsApp.

-Yes.
-You must indicate WhatsApp as an option with the name and logo.
+No. You must indicate WhatsApp as a separate option with the name and logo.